(This article may or may not contain affiliate links. What does that mean?)

 If you’re looking for some evening entertainment, the Dreamland Theater is also a great spot for an after-dinner movie.

-Go out to Millie’s
+Go Out To Millie’s

 On the far west side of the island is another little hamlet called Madaket.
 Though similar to ‘Sconset in its remoteness, all similarities really stop there.
 Where ‘Sconset is more of a reclusive hideaway for the well-to-do, Madaket is very much an out of the way, salt-of-the-earth fishing village.

-It’s home to Millie’s, in our opinion one of the best restaurants on the island, with the crowds to prove it.
+It’s home to Millie’s, in our opinion, one of the best restaurants on the island, with the crowds to prove it.
 The restaurant derives its name from a Nantucket legend nicknamed ‘Madaket Millie’, a larger than life woman known for her can-do spirit and strong-willed personality.
 When she wasn’t patrolling the coastline for shipwrecks, she could be found helping islanders in need and hanging out with her friend, Mister Fred Rogers.
 Yes, that Mister Rogers.

 The restaurant’s casual vibe and coastal fare can’t be beat (I recommend just about every taco on the menu).
 Though there’s often a wait, go put your name in and then walk around the village or pop over to the beach.
 It’ll be the best restaurant wait you’ll ever have.